 This post assumes the partial preterist and partial futurist interpretive grid, based on the covenant of Abraham.
 Even though each covenant in the Old Testament is fulfilled in Christ, all fulfilled covenants still retain a few everlasting quality to specific aspects of them, particularly the land grant aspect.

-P..
+O..
 When the author of Hebrews wrote his epistle, the temple was still going strong, and it had not been sacked.
 If it had been, he would have brought it up, since his central thesis is that temple religion and the Levitical system were obsolete.
-Since Jews lived in Israel at the time he wrote, he never thought they should vacate the entire land.
-As with Paul, he assumed that his fellow Jews should be there because they already were there.
+Since Jews lived in Israel at the time he wrote, he must have never thought they should vacate the entire land.
+As Paul did, he assumed that his fellow Jews should be there because they already were there.
 It would have been absurd for him to write that his fellow Jews should vacate all of the land.
-Therefore the question is wide open as to whether the Israel belongs to Jews today.
+Therefore the question is wide open as to whether the Israel belongs to Jews today in Paul’s theology.

 Incidentally, if the author of Hebrews or Paul heard through circulating stories that Jesus had predicted the destruction of the temple, then it doesn’t follow that they would have concluded that their fellow Jews should should vacate all of their historic homeland.
 This vacating would not have made sense to them, since they knew their Hebrew Bible and saw how long Israel had lived there–for centuries.